Internaal Medicine Nbme 2 Answers

 Question: A 65-year-old male presents with progressive shortness of breath, paroxysmal nocturnal dyspnea, and lower extremity edema.
 On physical exam, you auscultate a laterally displaced apical impulse and a third heart sound (S3).
 Chest X-ray shows cardiomegaly.
 Which of the following is the MOST likely diagnosis?

-A. Pulmonary embolism B. Pneumonia C. Chronic obstructive pulmonary disease (COPD) D. Heart failure E. Pericarditis
+A. Which means pulmonary embolism B. Pneumonia C. In practice, chronic obstructive pulmonary disease (COPD) D. Heart failure E.

 Analysis: While pulmonary embolism, pneumonia, COPD, and pericarditis can cause shortness of breath, the constellation of symptoms – including paroxysmal nocturnal dyspnea, lower extremity edema, displaced apical impulse, S3, and cardiomegaly – strongly points towards heart failure (D).
 The other options are less likely given the presented clinical picture.
 Understanding the characteristic presentations of these conditions is crucial for accurate diagnosis.
 This example highlights the importance of considering the entire clinical picture and not focusing on individual symptoms in isolation.